Information on warfarin

 Actionable PGx - see definitions

 Warfarin (COUMADIN) is an anticoagulant used as a prophylaxis and to treat venous thrombosis, pulmonary embolism, thromboembolic complications from atrial fibrillation and cardiac valve replacement, and to reduce the recurrence of myocardial infarction.
-Pharmacogenomics-related dosing information for CYP2C9 and VKORC1 variants is provided within the label.
 The drug label notes that deficiency in protein C (PROC) or protein S (PROS1) have been associated with tissue necrosis following warfarin administration.

 Drug labels from sources other than the FDA are available.